Mental Health Advocacy

 Home Modifications – Physical changes made to one’s home to accommodate the changing needs of the elderly or disabled.
 As we age, our mobility and physical strength diminish, and aspects of a house that were once functional become difficult.
 Home modifications can be as simple as adding rail bars to the bathroom, a chairlift to a stairway, or as comprehensive as adding a ramp or an accessible bathroom addition to the home.

 Accessible Home Building – Accessible floor plans can feature wider hallways and doorways, space for a wheelchair turning radius, non-slip flooring, ramps, and walkways, special lighting, roll out or pull out shelving, easy grope doors, faucets, and drawers, accessible switches, no-step entries, roll-in showers, ADA roll-under countertops and workspaces, and other specialty features.
-We work with specialists in this area to ensure that the money spent on Accessible Homes meet the needs of the individual and not the contactor
+We work with specialists in this area to ensure that the money spent on Accessible Homes meet the needs of the individual and not the contractor.

 Vocational Areas – We work with Vocational Rehabilitation and providers to identify an individual’s level of functioning as it relates to vocational preparation and employment decision making.
 We consider life purpose and financial benefits in this process and work with resources to find appropriate opportunities to balance life purpose needs with financial needs.

-Educational Areas – When we work with Children, our team members will attend Individualized Education Program (IEP) meetings to help plan an educational program that is tailored to the needs of each disabled child.
+Educational Areas – When we work with children, our team members will attend Individualized Education Program (IEP) meetings to help plan an educational program that is tailored to the needs of each disabled child.
 The child’s “team” attends the meeting: teachers, therapists, parents, school administrators, and any other invited parties.
 The IKOR Advocate attends these meetings to ensure that school programs meet the needs of the child and their best interests.

 Supportive Equipment & Technology – Assistive technology includes any device or piece of equipment that can be used to help a person perform some activity or improve their ability to function.
 Many different types of devices can be used to allow for participation in more activities, enhance learning, improve communication, hearing, and mobility, and to make life easier.
 Assistive technology is crucial in helping individuals with disabilities succeed.
 We leverage technology to enhance the quality of life of our clients.

 Pennsylvania Waiver and Service Coordination Support for Seniors and Individuals with Special Needs Trusts – We are familiar with Aging and/or Disability Waiver Service Coordination services that are available to those who live in Pennsylvania.
 Pennsylvania Department of Health & Humana Services provides services for those over the age of 60 and/or those with a physical disability based on financial eligibility.
 The waiver programs are available to help individuals to live in their home and community with support and services.
-We’re informed and work in collaboration with services coordinators and State and County program providers, improving how these programs operate for our clients.
+We’re informed and work in collaboration with service coordinators and State and County program providers, improving how these programs operate for our clients.
 Sometimes based on financial needs, family members can be paid for the care they provide through waiver programs.
 We’re informed on how to navigate waiver programs.

 Services / Disability Advocacy